ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

 description: Integration tutorial for sending a message to a service.
 keywords: ballerina, programming language, client, restful-api, integration
 active: sending-a-message-to-a-service
-intro: This tutorial helps you understand the basics of Ballerina constructs, which allow you to do client calls and develop RESTful APIs.
+intro: This tutorial helps you understand the basics of how Ballerina can be used to do client calls and develop RESTful APIs.
 ---

 ## Overview